johnwjohnsonjr/johnwjohnsonjr/README.md

 - 👋 Hi, I’m @johnwjohnsonjr, I have been programming professionally in the Credit Union industry for 19 years.
-I am looking to switch industries and get into Crypto development.
 My previous experiences includes Repgen/PowerOn, javascript, jQuery, HTML, CSS and a number of scripting languages.
 - 👀 I’m interested in Financial Institutions, DeFi, NFTs, and Crypto.
 I want to be part of this revolution in financial services.
 - 🌱 I’m currently learning solidity/Ethereum development.
 - 💞️ I’m looking to collaborate on anything really, I need experience in solidity, Git, javascript, jQuery, web3, Node.js, and python and I am willing to write code to get this experience.